 - Protection, enhancement, and/or restoration of valuable Great Lakes fisheries habitat that supports the long-term, sustainable, natural reproduction of species now supported by hatchery production or the rehabilitation of lake whitefish, lake trout, lake sturgeon, or other important Great Lakes fish populations. - Restoration of Great Lakes wetlands. - Removal of dams or barriers to restore fish passage (see Policy on Habitat Protection and Restoration Proposals) - Field inventories that comprehensively identify road-stream crossings and other barriers at the watershed scale for watersheds identified as a high priority in planning or other management documents.
-Inventory methods should follow the Great Lakes Road Stream Crossing Inventory Protocol and use the standardized Stream Crossing Data Sheet to ensure that information is collected consistently among watersheds.
+Inventory methods should follow the

+Great Lakes Road Stream Crossing Inventory Protocol to ensure that information is collected consistently among watersheds.
 Applicants seeking funding to conduct inventories should be well positioned to implement restoration plans based upon the results. - Targeted acquisition of land or easements to protect essential habitat.